kaushikbalasundar/cpp_dsa_solutions/graphs/README.md

 * Both BFS and DFS have linear time complexity.
 If E is the number of edges and V are the number of vertices then the time complexity is given by: **O(V+E)**

+## Dijkstra's Algorithm

+* This is an algorithm used to get the shortest path from a source to a destination in a weighted graph.
+* It maintains a distance array, and a set that continuously gets updated each time a new node is visited.
+* Mark all distances to the other nodes to be inifity initially, and to the source node as 0.
+* Start from source, and visit one of its neighbours.
+Update the distance if the previously held distance is more than the current distance.
+Update the set with the node and the new distance.
+Do this process until all neighbours of the current node are visited.
+* Once done, pick the first element in the set (set automatically stores elements in sorted order).
+So basically, you're picking the node with the least distance from the source, pop that out and repeat the procedure.
+* When you pop something out of the list, you're in a sense finalizing that distance and you don't explore that node again.
+* Traverse all the neighbours of this new node, and if new distance is less than previous distance, then update the distance, and update the set.
+* The update step in the set happens thrugh a deletion and an insertion since there is not way to update the element in sets in C++.
+*